 Fun Fact

-Hamburgâs cityscape is primarily dominated by buildings dating from the 19th and 20th centuries with only a few older buildings still standing today.
-This is due to the enormous destruction caused by the Great Fire of 1842 and the flurry of bombs that rained on the city during World War II.
-A smaller factor is that Hamburg natives have always preferred tearing down old buildings and replacing them with new ones.
+Hamburg’s cityscape is primarily dominated by buildings from the 19th and 20th centuries, with only a few older structures still standing.
+This is largely due to the massive destruction caused by the Great Fire of 1842 and the extensive bombing during World War II.
+Additionally, Hamburg residents have historically preferred tearing down old buildings and replacing them with new ones.

 Directions

-Your next stop is St. Peter’s Church (10).
-Youâll be walking a distance of 500 m.
+Your next stop is Mönckebergstraße (10).
+Head south-east on Rathausmarkt and turn left onto Mönckebergstraße.
+You’ll be walking a distance of 180 m.

 Directions